 Neonatal screening was introduced as a means to detect disorders in which immediate treatment can result in the prevention of catastrophic consequences.

-Neonatal screening was originally developed to detect diseases such as phenylketonuria (PKU) and congenital hypothyroidism, for which early detection and intervention could prevent catastrophic ...
+Neonatal screening was originally developed to detect diseases such as phenylketonuria (PKU) and congenital hypothyroidism, for which early detection ...